Member Guide

 Previously Documented or Diagnosed Conditions

 The Crowd welcomes Members with varied health backgrounds.
 However, there are limitations on funding health events related to conditions that have been Previously Documented or Diagnosed.
-This includes conditions such as asthma, congenital conditions (except for children who become CrowdHealth Members at birth), diabetes, genetic disorders, heart conditions, high blood pressure, sleep apnea, and any other medical condition which was Previously Diagnosed or Documented.
+This includes conditions such as asthma, congenital conditions (except for children who become CrowdHealth Members at birth), diabetes, genetic disorders, heart conditions, sleep apnea, and any other medical condition which was Previously Diagnosed or Documented.
 This is not an exhaustive list.

 More Membership Details